archesproject/arches/docker/Readme.md

 **This settings file may be overwritten by your own settings file, presuming you are including these settings as well.**

 ##### Yarn components
-The INSTALL_YARN_COMPONENTS environment variable causes yarn components (static files) to be installed when the container is started.
-This is necessary, because your volume from `step 4` is laid over the files in your container, thus hiding them.
-To turn this off and speed up container startup, set this variable to `False`.
+Because your volume from `step 4` is laid over the files in your container, files generated during image `build` are hidden.
+In order to install newly added static file packages, run the following command:
+    `docker-compose -f .\docker-compose-local.yml run arches install_yarn_components`

 ##### docker-compose-local.yml
 Here is a link to a working [docker-compose-local.yml](https://gist.github.com/jmunowitch/c63fa39be4651b9bf2f0b1abc69f7479) file